Summer Resident Assistant FAQs

 You are invited to indicate a preference in your application.
 Ultimately, Summer Session staff decide and extend an offer for a specific program.

 Residential student leaders and SRA positions are similar in philosophy.
-They’re both committed to building community and support health and safety in the dorms.
+They’re both committed to building community and support health and safety in the residence halls.
 There are a few ways in which the positions differ.

 Employment Status: The SRA position is a job (employment) with Stanford University and is paid hourly.
 There are job performance expectations and metrics with unique policies and practices.
 Additionally, University HR is involved in addressing performance concerns.